 - At the acquisition date, the acquirer shall classify or designate the identifiable assets acquired and liabilities assumed as necessary to apply other Ind ASs subsequently.
 The acquirer shall make those classifications or designations on the basis of the contractual terms, economic conditions, its operating or accounting policies and other pertinent conditions as they exist at the acquisition date. - In some situations, Ind ASs provide for different accounting depending on how an entity classifies or designates a particular asset or liability.
-Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) classification of particular financial assets and liabilities as measured at fair value through profit or loss or at amortised cost, or as a financial asset measured at fair value through other comprehensive income in accordance with Ind AS 109, Financial Instruments; - (b) designation of a derivative instrument as a hedging instrument in accordance with Ind AS 109; and - (c) assessment of whether an embedded derivative should be separated from a host contract in accordance with Ind AS 109 (which is a matter of 'classification' as this Ind AS uses that term). - 17 This Ind AS provides two exceptions to the principle in paragraph 15: - (a) classification of a lease contract as either an operating lease or a finance lease in accordance with Ind AS 17, Leases; and - (b) classification of a contract as an insurance contract in accordance with Ind AS 104, Insurance Contracts.
+Examples of classifications or designations that the acquirer shall make on the basis of the pertinent conditions as they exist at the acquisition date include but are not limited to: - (a) classification of particular financial assets and liabilities as measured at fair value through profit or loss or at amortised cost, or as a financial asset measured at fair value through other comprehensive income in accordance with Ind AS 109, Financial Instruments: - (b) designation of a derivative instrument as a hedging instrument in accordance with Ind AS 109; and - (c) assessment of whether an embedded derivative should be separated from a host contract in accordance with Ind AS 109 (which is a matter of 'classification' as this Ind AS uses that term).